 Prado started his college football career with Chuck Lyons College of the Canyon and John Cicuto at Glendale Community College before transferring to Dakota Wesleyan before the 2001 season.
 In his two-year career as a wide receiver for the Tigers, Prado caught 88 passes for 1,078 yards and 13 touchdowns.
 He is among DWU’s leaders for career receiving yards, single-season receiving yards, career receptions and single-season receptions.
 Prado, who was also a kick and punt returner, was a two-time All-GPAC Honorable Mention selection.

 After completing his playing career at DWU, Prado earned a B.A. in sports and exercise science and a master’s degree in secondary education from Grand Canyon University.
 He is the cofounder of Legends of Character, a nonprofit organization that works with parents and student-athletes and uses academics and athletics as a tool to continue their education.

 Dakota Wesleyan University ’12

-Derik Fossum enters his sixth year with the Dakota Wesleyan track and field team in 2012-13.
-He is in his second year of coaching after competing with the Tigers for four seasons.
+Derik Fossum enters his seventh year with the Dakota Wesleyan track and field team in 2013-14.
+He is in his third year of coaching after competing with the Tigers for four seasons.
 He is the jumps coach for DWU.

 The Canton, S.D., native was the GPAC indoor triple jump champion in 2010 and holds the second-best mark in school history in the outdoor (47-feet-11 inches) and indoor (46-8.75) triple jump.
 He qualified for the NAIA indoor and outdoor national championships multiple times, and finished just outside of All-American honors with a 12th-place finish at the 2012 outdoor national championships.
 He also took ninth at the indoor national championships.